AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/persisted-queries.md

 There are various methods of persisting queries, including:

-* the GraphiQL IDE - see [Saving a Persisted Queries](/help/headless/graphql-api/graphiql-ide.md##saving-persisted-queries)
+* the GraphiQL IDE - see [Saving Persisted Queries](/help/headless/graphql-api/graphiql-ide.md##saving-persisted-queries)
 * curl - see the following example
 * Other tools, including [Postman](https://www.postman.com/)